eva5covergence/eva5_internal_discussion_docs/session7_assignment_discussion/modularisation_implementation.md

 - Add more logging statements wherever it is needed
 - Check any other issues while executing
 - Session7 specific assignment on advanced convolutions
+- Input the dataset name in orchestrator rather than in basic_config

 **Later pending parts:**